joeclark-phd/databasebook-postgres/manuscript/preface.md

 ## An open-source book

-As of July 2019, I am re-starting this book project as a kind-of, sort-of, open source project.
+As of February 2020, I am re-starting this book project as a kind-of, sort-of, open source project.
 The manuscript, along with its graphics and sample code, can be viewed in its [Github repository](https://github.com/joeclark-phd/databasebook-postgres).
 Although I retain my copyright to the work, I welcome contributions, typo corrections, and improvements to the sample code.
 I'll add more details about how you can contribute to the book as the project develops.

 ## Structure of chapters